netease-im/Unity-RTC-Quickstart/README.md

 1. [**Create a project and get `App Key`**](https://doc.yunxin.163.com/nertc/docs/DE3NDM0NTI?platform=unity).
 Activate required services, such as Audio & Video Call, and sign up your IM account.

-2. Download the Unity RTC SDK.
+2. [**Download the Unity RTC SDK**](https://yx-web-nosdn.netease.im/package/1662715423977/nertc-unity-sdk-4.5.907.7z?download=nertc-unity-sdk-4.5.907.7z).
 Integrate the SDK following the procedure below.
 For more information, see the Integrate SDK for Unity.
 	1. Move `com.netease.game.rtc-*.*.*.tgz` in the SDK to the `Packages` folder.
 	2. Open `Package Manager` in the `Unity Editor`.
 Click`"+"` icon.
 Click `"Add Package from tarball..."` and select and import `com.netease.game.rtc-*.*.0.tgz` in the `Packages` folder.